anytizer/ocunit/README.md

 There are few [business rules](config.ini) and configurations you should edit before running the test.
 Rules may differ as per businesses.
 Hence, most of the tests are empty.
 But they should guide you technically on how to write the tests.

-Please make a clone of your OpenCart database before proceeding! **Run OCUnit at your own risk.**

 # Test Examples